unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Rolling back deployments could be your life-safer.

 We have seen how zerg mode can allow us to have multiple instances asking on the same socket.
-In the previous chapter we used it to spawn the new instance working togheter with the old one.
+In the previous chapter we used it to spawn the new instance working together with the old one.
-Now, instead of shutting down the old instance, why not ``pause`` it.
+Now, instead of shutting down the old instance, why not ``pause`` it ?
 A paused instance is like the standby mode of your TV.
 It consumes very few resources, but you can bring it back on very fast.

 ``Zerg Dance`` is the battle-name for the procedure of continuosly swapping instances during reloads.
 Every reload results in a 'sleeping' instance and a running one.
 Following reloads destroy the old sleeping instance and transform the old running to the sleeping one and so on.